muhme/quote_wordpress/readme.txt

 The WordPress plugin fetches all data from [api.zitat-service.de](https://api.zitat-service.de).
 Terms of use and privacy statement can be found in the [Imprint](https://www.zitat-service.de/en/start/contact).

+The random quotes on the frontend of the WordPress website are fetched by PHP code that runs on the WordPress server.
+This means that the process of retrieving quotes does not involve tracking or recording any user-specific data.
+Instead, it operates within the server environment, ensuring user privacy and compliance with guidelines that prohibit tracking users without their consent.

+The displayed quotes, along with their respective authors and sources, are linked externally to websites such as zitat-service.de and Wikipedia to provide users with additional context and information.
+It's important to note that all external links are activated only after manual verification by the admin team at zitat-service.de, ensuring the reliability and accuracy of the linked content.

 == Frequently Asked Questions ==

 = Where can I report a problem or request an improvement? =